emacs-mirror/emacs/mps/manual/source/glossary/t.rst

         .. historical::

-            The :term:`Lisp` Machine is an example of a tagged architecture.
+            The :term:`Lisp Machine` was an example of a tagged architecture.

     tagged reference